batuhan/og-saltana/services/core/docs/plugins.md

 ### External repository

-When developing a plugin as an external repository, you can `yarn add -D https://github.com/stelace/stelace.git` as a devDependency to be able to use exports from `server.js` using `require('stelace-server')`.
+When developing a plugin as an external repository, you can `yarn add -D https://github.com/stelace/stelace.git` as a devDependency to be able to use exports from `server.js` using `require('@saltana/core')`.

 Look at official [Search filter DSL parser plugin](https://github.com/stelace/stelace-search-filter-dsl-parser) or [Stripe plugin](https://github.com/stelace/stelace-stripe) for a blueprint.

 #### Running plugin tests

-You can easily run your own external plugin tests with 'stelace-server' as a devDependency.
+You can easily run your own external plugin tests with '@saltana/core' as a devDependency.

 Add this script to package.json file in your plugin repository: